 Hynes was pulled over for weaving.
 The Cherokee Deputy initiated a traffic stop.
 He smelled a heavy odor of alcohol.
-Hynes admitted drinking two glasses of wine.
+Hynes admitted to drinking two glasses of wine.
 Hynes refused to participate in DUI field sobriety tests.
 The Deputy persisted and Hynes completed the Horizontal Gaze Nystagmus test indicating 6 of 6 clues.
 Hynes was arrested for DUI.
 The Deputy read the Georgia Implied Consent rights.
-Hynes stated that he would take an independent test instead of responding yes or no. The Deputy deemed that response a refusal, and sought a warrant for Hynes’ blood form a Magistrate Judge.
+Hynes stated that he would take an independent test instead of responding yes or no. The Deputy deemed that response a refusal and sought a warrant for Hynes’ blood from a Magistrate Judge.

 Hynes argued that his right to an independent test under O.C.G.A.
-40-6-392(a)(3) is not contingent upon submission to a state-administered test under the Georgia Implied Consent rights.
+40-6-392(a)(3) is not contingent upon submission to a state-administered test under Georgia Implied Consent rights.
 The State argued that the right to an independent test under OCGA 40-6-392(a)(3) and (4) and in the implied consent rights quoted in OCGA 40-5-67.1 required submission to a state test before the right to an independent test accrues.

 OCGA 40-6-392(a)(3) provides,

-The person tested may have a physician or a qualified technician, chemist, registered nurse, or other qualified person of his own choosing administer a chemical test or tests in addition to any administered at the direction of a law enforcement officer.
+The person tested may have a physician or a qualified technician, chemist, registered nurse, or another qualified person of his choosing administer a chemical test or tests in addition to any administered at the direction of a law enforcement officer.
 The justifiable failure or inability to obtain an additional test shall not preclude the admission of evidence relating to the test or tests taken at the direction of a law enforcement officer; and…

 The Court of Appeals began its analysis by citing Williams v.
 State, 296 Ga.
 817 (2015) for the proposition that all state tests must be obtained with a warrant or with consent.
 Implied Consent is based on the consent exception to the 4th Amendment’s warrant requirement.

 The Court of Appeals determined that the Implied Rights provide an incentive to submit to the test designated by law enforcement by offering an additional independent test.
 Therefore, a test obtained by warrant would not trigger the right to an additional independent test by the driver.
-The additional independent test provided for in the implied consent rights is not a a right but rather “a matter of grace bestowed by the Georgia Legislature.”
+The additional independent test provided for in the implied consent rights is not a right but rather “a matter of grace bestowed by the Georgia Legislature.”
 See, Padidham v.
 State, 291 GA.
 99 (2012).